 Examines how African societies came to be and as they are today.
 Examines aspects of the experience of five centuries of the African Diaspora as they affected Africa and its peoples.
+View course details in MyPlan: TPOL S 329

 TPOL S 340 Middle East Politics (5) I&S